tnichols217/notes/Calc 3/1 - Vectors.md

 Most commonly, for 3D space we follow the right hand rule. on your right hand when your hand curls it moves from $x$ to $y$, and when your thumb points up, that is $z$

 ## The Origin
-The origin is the point at which all
+The origin is the point at which all components of the vector is zero.
+All axes and coordinate planes pass through the origin.

+## Coordinate Planes